Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 7. Adjust the video streaming mode from HD to SD, and see whether you still have the problem.

-8. If the issue persists, contact us by tapping [Profile] > Feedback in SwitchBot App, and provide the info below:
+8. If the issue persists, please provide the info below:

 SN code on the bottom of the device